 In Microsoft Windows, all applications (including services) run as a particular Windows user.
-The Window's user your scheduling service runs as must have read/write privileges to all the data you wish to backup.
+The Windows user your scheduling service runs as must have read/write privileges to all the data you wish to backup.
 By default, if you did not specify any mapped drives or network shares when you installed the client, the scheduling service will run as the "Local System" account.
-In the example above, the scheduling service is running as the user "Shawn Javid" so that it has access to all of that user's local files as well as network shares.
-The two buttons, "Reinstall Service" and "Change User" can be used to change the user the scheduling service runs as.
-All backups must run as a user with Administrator, Backup, and run as a Service privileges.
+In the example above, the scheduling service is running as the user "rkite" so that it has access to all of that user's local files as well as network shares.

 To learn more about the required rights of a Windows user and the scheduling service, please read this article.

-In addition it shows how one can automatically pause or bandwidth limit (throttle) backups during office hours, so that network / internet bandwidth can be limited to a specified speed and not interrupt or congest the network traffic during backup periods.
+In addition, it shows how one can automatically pause or bandwidth limit (throttle) backups during office hours, so that network/internet bandwidth can be limited to a specified speed and not interrupt or congest the network traffic during backup periods.
+When the next scheduled backup resumes the client will once again make use of available bandwidth without throttling in place.

 Lastly, one can manually kick off a backup at any time by clicking on the "Perform Differential Backup Now" button.